tenjin/tenjin-unity-sdk/README.md

 - If the device doesn't accept tracking permission, IDFA will become zero.
 If the device accepts tracking permission, the `Connect()` method will send the IDFA to our servers.

-- You can also still call Tenjin `Connect()`, without using ATTrackingManager.
-ATTrackingManager permissions prompt is not obligatory until the start of 2021.
+- You can also still call Tenjin `connect()`, without using ATTrackingManager.
+ATTrackingManager permissions prompt is not obligatory until the early spring of 2021.
-  > > > > > > > Add SDK v1.12.5

 ```csharp
 using UnityEngine;